axieinfinity/ronin-documentation/docs/validators/setup/generate-keys.md

 ## Generate an ECDSA key

-You can generate an ECDSA key pair using the Ronin CLI or the Ronin Wallet app or extension.
+You can generate an ECDSA key pair using the Ronin command-line tool (CLI) or the Ronin Wallet app or extension.

-### Generate using the CLI
+### Generate an ECDSA key using the CLI

 #### Prerequisites